awsdocs/aws-service-catalog-admin-guide/doc_source/getstarted-deploy.md

 **Working with launch roles and launch constraints**

-When you configure a launch role for a launch constraint, you must use this string for `s3:GetObject`:
+When you configure a launch role for a launch constraint, you must use add this string for `s3:GetObject` in your IAM role policy:

 `"s3:ExistingObjectTag/servicecatalog:provisioning":"true"`.